 There is no escape.
 Andy Townsend’s on the telly, single-handedly dismantling the English language, while every second person you see is wearing a football shirt.
 It can only mean one thing: Euro 2016 is about to kick off.

 But that’s just a piddling football tournament.
 We decided to take things one step further by seeing who would come out on top if the competition was about the health of the 16 nations taking part.
-So, we arranged them into their real Euro 2016 groups and set a different health challenge for each knockout round.
+So, we arranged them into their real Euro 2016 groups including clenbuterol achat in France and set a different health challenge for each knockout round.

 The group stages are all about hanging in there, so there was only one way to score Round 1: male life expectancy, in years, using the latest mortality data.
 Now, if everyone’s ready?
 Phweee!

 With the group stages done, this is where things get serious.
 And each team will be hoping to score less than the opposition – we knew Emile Heskey would come in handy for something because this time we’re pitting them against each other for the percentage of male population who are obese…

 We’re down to the last four, and now is not the time to run out of puff.
 That being the case, along with the fact that the WHO says cigarettes are the biggest cause of preventable by the right clenbuterol dosage, premature death in the world, we’re going to test the semi-finalists for their smoking levels.
 Once again, the lowest score wins, as these figures are the percentage of male daily smokers over the age of 15.

 Wouldn’t you just know It.
 Sven’s men get Sven’s other men in the semi – and Sven’s other men win.
 Although the proportion of Englishmen who smoke has fallen from 40 per cent 25 years ago, Sweden proceed comfortably.
 England have gone out and Sven’s lost his job – yet hang on, there he is on the touchline, happily bobbing up and down like Ulrika Jonsson’s duvet.
 Traitor!